owenBeresford/extra-panda/README.md

 I'm dragging this group of features kicking and screaming into the century of the fruitbat.
 If I didn't think needed a website, I have made other things with my dev-time.
 I normally use 3rd party libraries to reduce dev time, but here I didn't see things that are relevant.
+Functions tagged "PURE" do not effect the DOM, and tend to test quickly.

 ## "business english" changelog